Sarah Kaiser

 • printed in black & white

-• Available translations: Italian, Japanese, Korean, Russian, Serbian, Simplified Chinese
+• available in Italian, Japanese, Korean, Russian, Serbian, Simplified Chinese

 Learn Quantum Computing with Python and Q# introduces quantum computing from a practical perspective.
 Use Python to build your own quantum simulator and take advantage of Microsoft’s open source tools to fine-tune quantum algorithms.
 The authors explain complex math and theory through stories, visuals, and games.
 You’ll learn to apply quantum to real-world applications, such as sending secret messages and solving chemistry problems.